 Daily routine and life outside of Hunter Village

 When he and Audrey first moved in they reluctantly gave up their grand piano during their downsizing.
 Thankfully Hunter Village is equipped with an excellent grand piano of its own as well as a high quality keyboard.
-“I can go down and practise any time I want,” said Gullickson.
+“I can go down and practice any time I want,” said Gullickson.
 “I have access to a piano so every day I’ll try and sneak a half hour in on it.”

-When it comes to fitness and activities, true to himself, Garry is involved in those too.
+When it comes to fitness and activities, true to himself, Gary is involved in those too.
 “There’s a great gym in the building where I use the stationary bike.
 I’m down there about three times a week and it’s never too busy.”

 From fellow residents to friends

-The food at Hunter Village
+The dining experience at Hunter Village